 Do you think your student could benefit from some added visuals for the classroom Bible lesson?
 Would their own picture Bible help them to stay more engaged?
 Do they need worksheets or activities simplified?
-If you have an idea that would make the Bible lesson better match your buddies learning level, please contact the Disability Ministry Coordinator to talk through accommodations that can be made available.
+If you have an idea that would make the Bible lesson better match your buddies learning level, please contact the Director of Disability Ministries to talk through accommodations that can be made available.